IBM/Ansible-Automation-Platform-L3/docs/Part 3/05 Launching WAS.md

 #
 # **Congratulations** — you have successfully installed and deployed a WebSphere Application Server environment on PowerVC entirely using Red Hat Ansible Automation Platform!

-!!! note "Business Partners"
+!!! note "BUSINESS PARTNERS"
     Keep your browser window open to the WAS dashboard.
 The following series of questions will be repeated on your **L3 accreditation quiz**.
 Use this time to investigate the various areas of the WAS dashboard so that you can prepare for the quiz and quickly certify your completion of this hands-on material.

-!!! warning "IBM Sellers and Technical Sellers"
+!!! warning "IBM SELLERS AND TECHNICAL SELLERS"
     Begin planning how you wish to present and record your **Stand & Deliver**.
 Replicate the steps and lessons learned throughout this hands-on material and ensure that your recording meets all of the evaluation criteria outlined in the Stand & Deliver requirements.